PaloAltoNetworks/minemeld-core/docs/scripts.rst

 :class: HTTP
 :inputs: *none*, this is a source node (aka miner)
 :output: yes, this node should emit indicators
-:config: specific configuration for this node
+:config: specific configuration for this node class

 Example 2
 ^^^^^^^^^